A complete guide to AQA A-Level History

 Tip

 Exam tip for Paper 2 Depth essays reward precision.
-The students who score top marks know dates within a month, attribute decisions to named individuals, and quote primary sources from memory.
+Detailed dates, named individuals and verbatim primary-source quotes lift depth essays into top mark bands.
 Build a vocabulary list of key terms for your depth study and use them deliberately in essays.

 The historical investigation (NEA)

-The NEA, formally called the historical investigation, is an independently researched and written essay of around 4,500 words.
-It must span at least 100 years and must not overlap with either of your exam topics.
+The NEA, formally called the historical investigation, is an independently researched and written essay of between 3,500 and 4,500 words.
+It must be set in the context of approximately 100 years and must not overlap with either of your exam topics.
 You choose the question, research it using both primary and secondary sources, and reach an evaluative conclusion.

 Good to know

 Common mistake on the NEA Students pick a question that is too broad and run out of words.
-The 4,500-word limit is tight – examiners reward a narrow, well-evidenced question over an ambitious one with thin coverage.
+The 3,500–4,500 word range is tight – mark schemes credit a narrow, well-evidenced question over an ambitious one with thin coverage.
 "Why did Bismarck unify Germany?" is too big.
 "How important was Austrian weakness in the unification of Germany 1862–1871?" is the right scale.

 Source and interpretation skills